department-of-veterans-affairs/notification-utils/tests/test_files/index.md

 ## Supported markdown

 VA Notify markdown support mostly aligns with [Github markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
-Some addtionally supported markdown includes:
+Some additionally supported markdown includes:

 - The use of bullets ("•") to denote unordered lists
 - The use of "^" to denote a block quote.
 The standard ">" also works.
 Block quotes can be nested, but this looks bad in plain text.